 Salt and Pepper*

-Meanwhile, heat a large non-stick pan over medium heat.
-When the pan is hot, add 1 tbsp oil (dbl for 4 ppl) then the onions.
-Cook, stirring frequently, until onions have softened, 3-4 min.
-Add the spinach and remaining garlic.
-Cook until the spinach wilts, 1-2 min.
+Heat a large non-stick pan over medium heat.
+When hot, add 1 tbsp oil (dbl for 4 ppl), then onions.
+Cook, stirring often, until softened, 3-4 min.
+Add tomato paste, remaining Italian seasoning and remaining garlic.
+Cook, stirring often, until fragrant, 1-2 min.
+Stir in pesto, then remove from the heat.